Here is the first part of a two-part article summarizing five simple ways to boost immune system.

 - Goat milk – caprylic acid

 Chronic sub-clinical bacterial and yeast infections are the most common reasons for chronic inflammation and weak immune system.
-Intestinal or systemic Candida, gingivitis and periodontitis are all very common.
+Intestinal or systemic Candida, gingivitis and periodontitis are all very common signs of ill-health.
 Bloating, carbohydrate intolerance, bleeding gums, and poor dentition all indicate that the microbial balance of the body has already been disrupted.
-Changes of the microbial composition can be early indicators that a boost to immune system is needed.
+Such symptoms can indicate that your immune system needs some help.